-Keeping your kids on track and focused on academics all day long may feel impossible.
-The good news is that’s okay because, even when they are in school, no child is engaged in academic pursuits the entire school day.
+Keeping your kids on track academically over the summer and winter breaks may feel impossible.
+The fact is, though, that even in school, no child is engaged in academic pursuits the entire school day.
 The average elementary school day includes just four hours of core academic instructional time.
 New York State currently requires 5.5 instructional hours per school day in grades 7-12, but keep in mind that those include electives and physical education.

-It’s also important to keep in mind that academics are not always defined by sitting at a desk.
-Some of your child’s day will be defined by schooling, but with kids at home, this time is an opportunity to encourage them to explore areas of interest: gardening, cooking, music, and more.
-They can also shake cabin fever by getting outside each day.
+However, learning is not always defined by sitting at a desk with a book.The time when kids are at home is an opportunity to encourage them learn in other ways, too, and explore areas of interest: gardening, cooking, music, and more.
 Maybe you can even get them to help you with household chores.
 No matter how you and your children fill your day, if they learn something, have a little bit of fun, and feel safe, you’re doing a great job supporting them!
 Here are some more detailed suggestions for activities outside of academics broken down by subject and age.

 Reading